Convergence of the Point Integral method for the Poisson equation with Dirichlet boundary on point cloud: Point integral method

-where $C_t = \frac{1}{(4\pi t)^{k/2}}$ is the normalizing factor. $R\in C^2(\mathbb{R}^+) $ be a positive function which is integrable over $[0,+\infty)$.
-In this integral equation, the Neumann boundary is natrual.
+In the integral equation \eqref{eqn:integral}, the Neumann boundary is natrual.
+It does not apply on the Dirichlet problem directly, since the normal derivative $\frac{\p u}{\p\bn}$ is not given in the Dirichlet problem.
 To enforce the Dirichlet boundary, we use the Robin boundary to bridge the Neumann boundary and the Dirichlet boundary.
 In particular, we consider the following Robin problem